adoxa/ansicon/readme.txt

     The 64-bit version can inject into a 32-bit process, but the 32-bit version will not inject into a 64-bit process.

+    Building rubyinstaller on Win7 crashes (XP is fine).

     ===============
     Version History